 Ramsey is an advocate of zero-based budgeting.
 Zero-based budgeting means you assign each dollar of your income to a specific purpose.
 After creating a budget, you should know how much you’ll spend on necessities, wants, savings, or investments.
 You don’t need a financial advisor to do this.

 Include a section for emergency savings in your budget.
 Unexpected expenses arise, and you don’t want to be thrown off track to reaching your financial goals.
 If you plan for these events, they won’t deter you from building wealth.

 Millionaires understand that debt can hold them back from reaching their financial goals.
 A 2019 Fidelity study found that 57% of millionaires have no debt at all and 52% of millionaires wait to buy big ticket items until they have enough cash to pay in full.

-While certain debts like home mortgages and business loans can help you build your net worth, most debt is capable of derailing you on your path toward financial success.
+While certain debts like home mortgages and business loans can help you build your net worth, most debt, such as student loans and personal loans, is capable of derailing you on your path toward financial success.
 Avoid high-interest rate debt and debt that does not help you increase your net worth.

 If you have debt that is inhibiting your financial goals, try one of these popular methods for getting out of debt: